Monday, June 16, 2025

 55g ghee (chilled, not room temperature)

-25g ground almond 25g (or ground roasted peanut)
+25g ground almond (or 75g to 90g ground roasted peanut)

 65g plain flour (Prima Brand)